30+ Homemade Sandwich Spread Recipes

 • Date and Walnut — Equal quantities of chopped walnuts and chopped dates mixed with salad dressing.
 This is very good when used with brown bread.

-• Cream Cheese and Pepper — Cream cheese with a small amount of red pepper jelly and mixed to a cream with mayonnaise.
+• Cream Cheese and Pepper Jelly — Cream cheese with a small amount of red pepper jelly and mixed to a cream with mayonnaise.

 • Egg and Pepper — Hard-boiled eggs chopped and mixed with green pepper that has been put through food mincer several times.
 Add mayonnaise and season to taste.